 I wanted to dedicate an entire section of my site to this topic because I constantly get questions and see confusion about it.
 It’s definitely one of those grey areas in the game and it always has been.
 A lot of producers and artists think they have an understanding of how the whole Exclusive Rights thing works, but unfortunately, given that many have never been in a situation to where they’ve signed sync agreements or copyright acquisition contracts, a lot of the supposed know-how gets tossed around and misconstrued.
 This leads to the blind leading the blind on a misinformation crusade.

 So let’s get some things really clear about how Exclusive Rights work, and when you read this, go about the assumption that this is how all producers operate.
-I say this because even if they tell you different and try to be that too-good-to-be-true person that you been dreaming of, 9/10 times they’ve never actually had a real contractual situation before.
+I say this because even if they tell you different and try to be that too-good-to-be-true person that you’ve been dreaming of, 9/10 times they’ve never actually had a real contractual situation before.
 They will switch up quick if the record blows up like Bodak Yellow or Panda did I promise.
-But let’s really break this down in three ways so you can get a full understanding:
+But let’s break this down in a few ways so you can get a full understanding:

-1. Exclusive Rights is a fee, but not for ownership yet:
+1. Exclusive Rights is a removal fee, not an ownership fee:

 The number one biggest misconception about Exclusive Rights is that when you purchase it you own all the copyrights to it.
 And I can’t blame you for thinking that.
 There are hundreds of producer websites, well-known ones also that say you own all the rights on their price charts.
 It’s very easy to read something like that and think you own the whole pie.
-But the fact is, those rights are no different than any rights you would get in an Unlimited Trackout purchase.
-It is very, very rare, but, there may be some producers out there, a tiny handful, that have their paperwork straightened out to a point where they already have a copyright acquisition agreement drafted up for you to sign/execute upon purchasing Exclusive.
+But the fact is, those rights are no different than the rights you would get in an Unlimited Trackout purchase.
+It is very, very rare, but, there may be a tiny handful of producers out there that have their paperwork to a point where they already have a copyright acquisition agreement drafted up for you to sign/execute upon purchase.
 But even if that were the case, that would still mean that they would have a clause stating their 50% writer/publishing contribution to the record.
 One thing to be completely certain of is that there will never be a situation where a Producer isn’t entitled to their splits and credit because they were paid a $500-1000 Exclusive fee.
-As long as they made that beat, their writers/publishing interests are acknowledged on the final song.
-If the record blows up and they weren’t, then, they’d just put in a legal claim which they’re well within their right to do.
+As long as they made that beat, their writers/publishing interests are always acknowledged on the final song.
+If the record blows up without said acknowledgement, then, the producer can just put in a legal claim which they’d be well within their right to do.

-2. Purchasing Exclusive Rights is an enormous risk if you are still building clout:
+2. Purchasing Exclusive Rights has greater financial risk than necessary if you’re still building clout:

 So then when is the right time to own copyrights on a beat?

-Simply put, the right time to start talking about acquiring copyrights for an instrumental is either when the song starts to get hot, or, if the label or management company you’re signed to is interested in acquiring the copyrights.
-These two situations are the only times it make sense to start determining who will be controlling the masters and how the splits will get handled.
+Simply put, the right time to start talking about acquiring copyrights for an instrumental is either when the song starts to get hot, or, if the label or management company you’re signed to is interested in acquiring the copyrights (again usually because the song is starting to get hot).
+Those situations are the only times it make sense to begin determining who will be controlling the masters and how the splits will get handled.

-This is why I always recommend to Artists that ask about Exclusives to just cop an Unlimited Trackouts license.
-In my personal opinion, it’s the safest and cheapest way to have unlimited usage rights and all the editable stem files on an instrumental.
+This is why I always recommend to Artists that ask about Exclusives to just cop an Unlimited license from the main catalog.
+In my personal opinion, the Unlimited license is the safest and cheapest way to have unlimited usage rights and all the editable stem files on an instrumental.
 That way you can put more of that money you would’ve spent towards your video shoot or pushing the record when it’s ready.
 In most situations, buying Exclusively is just putting the cart before the horse and wasting money.
-But in that same breathe I also have to emphasize that each Artist’s situation is completely unique to them, and everybody has a different way of evaluating themselves, their situations, and their careers.
-Every single person’s situation is unique and that’s the biggest reason why I continue to have the option to purchase Exclusively available in my marketplace.
-If you want to eliminate all the risk of other people having the same instrumental, then ordering a custom beat is by far the best move to make.
+If you want to own a beat that other people don’t have and that’s made just for you, then a custom beat is the way to go.